xwiki/xwiki-docker/README.md

 Note that `docker-compose up` will automatically build the XWiki image on the first run.
 If you need to rebuild it you can issue `docker-compose up --build`.
 You can also build the image with `docker build . -t xwiki-mysql-tomcat:latest` for example.

+You can also just build the image by issuing `docker build -t xwiki .` and then use the instructions from above to start XWiki and the database using `docker run ...`.

 # Details for the xwiki image

 ## Configuration Options